Art and Legend in Meiji-era Japan

 Western people became fascinated with Japanese art and design.
 Export became a huge industry as Japan both created and took advantage of that.
 Prints became art that was both saleable in and of itself and also showcased elements of art and culture that might appeal to Westerners, featuring any and everything one might think of.
 This meant many pictures of innovative technology, modernity and beautiful women in gorgeous outfits.

-Women of the Imperial O-oku, with simple hairstyles and beautiful costumes, were often subjects of Chikanobu.
+Women of the Imperial O-Oku, with simple hairstyles and beautiful costumes, were often subjects of Chikanobu.
 He also enjoyed capturing images of oiron, with their elaborate hair and fabulous costumes and their obi always tied in front.
 Ordinary people were eclipsed.
 Rural life and landscapes were shunted aside.
 Only near the turn of the twentieth century did such subjects become popular again.
 Actors, demonstrating their arts of Kabuki, Bunraku and Noh, remained on the scene for everybody loves a good show.
 Folklore and myth were shunted aside.
 Those wouldn’t promote Japan’s interests in the outside world.

 Yet, folklore was always there, in the theaters, in the living rooms, in books and drama.
 Folklore doesn't go away.
 Literature and legend survived in books and all the various kinds of theater.
 The western journalist and naturalized Japanese citizen Lafcadio Hearn arrived in Japan in 1890, already in love with the country and its culture.
 He spent the rest of his life studying Japanese culture and collecting folklore.
-His works are vital to any understanding of Japanese culture.
+His works are vital to any understanding of Japan then and now.
 Anyone interested in Japanese folklore owes him a huge debt.
 Though as is true of folklore anywhere, there are as many stories as grandmothers and grandfathers to tell them, Hearn sought out and saved the most basic stories, the most primal legends, the ones that have stood the test of time and survive in modern culture, carrying forth the phenomenon that is Japan.

 From many of these stories come the cultural backdrop for the Toki-Girl and the Sparrow-Boy and our tales of the Meiji Era.